 - Entrance fees to all monuments including all boat rides, and other activities mentioned in the outlined program

-- International Airfare, personal expenses such as porter, tips, laundry, bar bills, phone bills, etc.
+- Personal expenses such as porter, tips, laundry, bar bills, phone bills, etc.

 - Any other sightseeing other than mentioned in program will charge extra.

 Day 1: Arrival in New Delhi, India

 Welcome to Incredible India!
 On your arrival at Indira Gandhi International airport meet our representative and transfer to your hotel.
 Time to relax after your journey.

 After leisurely breakfast we will explore New Delhi, an area designed and built by the British in the 1920’s.
 Drive past the government buildings and diplomatic enclave along the broad and majestic Rajpath .
 Then proceed to Humayun’s tomb UNESCO world heritage site.
 The tomb was built by his widow, in 1569, 14 years after his death, at a cost of 1.5 million rupees.
 It was later used for the burial of various members of the ruling family and contains some 150 graves.
 It has aptly been described as the necropolis of the Mughal dynasty.

 After lunch, visit to 17th century Old Delhi.
 Visit the Jama Mosque, the royal mosque built by the Mughal Emperor, Shah Jahan in 1656.
 We will travel by bicycle rickshaw through the narrow lanes of Chandni Chowk, the spine of Old Delhi that houses the spice market and jeweler’s lane and then drive past Red Fort (a UNESCO World Heritage Site).
 Later visit Raj Ghat, the memorial site of Mahatma Gandhi’s cremation in 1948.
 In black marble, surrounded by lawn and with an eternal flame burning, Raj Ghat remembers the man who is known as the Father of India.
 Later we will proceed for our lunch.